Ashley-Edge/DnD_character_generator/README.md

 - A Kanban board
 - An Application fully integrated into GitHub, built through Jenkins and deployed to a GCP virtual machine
-- Use Webhooks so that Jenkins recreates and redeploys the changed application from GitHub
 - The project must follow the Service-oriented architecture of at least 4 services that work together
 - The project must be deployed using Docker and Docker Swarm
 - Create an Ansible Playbook that will provide the environment that your application needs to run
+- Use Webhooks so that Jenkins recreates and redeploys the changed application from GitHub
 - The project must make use of NGINX (reverse proxy) to make your application accessible to the user

-You should consider the concept of MVP (Minimum Viable Product) as you plan your project, complete all the requirements before you add extra functionality that is not specified above.
+I will be considering the concept of MVP (Minimum Viable Product) as I plan this project, completing all the requirements before adding any extra functionality that isn't specified above.

 ## Planning
 I used a Trello board to plan and keep on top of my tasks.
 I used simple to-do, doing and done lists.
 I can set myself tasks in the to-do list, remember what I am working on in the doing list (so I can juggle a few tasks at once) and once I have finished a task I will drag it into the done list.
 [Click here is see it](https://trello.com/b/yaZs4MWM/dd-character-generator)